 Alcon, American Airlines, AT&T, Bank of America, BNSF, Carmax, EOG Resources, ExxonMobil,

-For assistance enrolling in your employer’s matching gift program, please contact email@example.com.
+For assistance enrolling in your employer’s matching gift program, please contact your employer’s HR department and/or Deanna Stuart, Senior Director of Development, Deanna@CancerCareServices.org.

 If you are age 70½ or older, IRS rules require you to take required minimum distributions (RMDs) each year from your tax-deferred retirement accounts.
 To eliminate or reduce the impact of RMD income, charitably inclined investors may want to consider making a qualified charitable distribution (QCD).